Mathematical functions¶

 log¶

-Returns the natural logarithm of the argument.
+Computes the natural logarithm (base e) of a number.

 Syntax¶